fabidicia/DANAE/README.md

 # DANAE - A Deep Learning based approach to denoise attitude estimations using an autoencoder

 All the instructions to install and correctly run DANAE and DANAE++ can be found in the [instruction.md](./instruction.md) file.
 Please remember that the results presented in the paper can be replicated using the datasets chosen by the authors.
-In fact, our autoencoder learnt the characteristics of the sensors systems used to acquire the proposed dataset, so perfectly fits our necessities.
+In fact, the autoencoder captures the characteristics of the sensors used to build the dataset.
-If you wish to try DANAE and DANAE++ on your datasets, keep in mind that probably a basic finetuning of the autoencoder weights will be necessary to obtain good results!
-For this reason, we suggest to make a first training on the proposed datasets (also to further verify if it correctly runs) *having prior modified the script to save the weights*.
+If you wish to try DANAE and DANAE++ on a custom dataset, keep in mind that probably a basic finetuning (or even a full train from scratch) of the autoencoder weights will be necessary to obtain good results!
+For this reason, we suggest to make a first training on the proposed datasets (also to further verify if it correctly runs) *having prior modified the script to save and load the weights*.
 At this point, you can proceed with their tuning.

 If you liked our work and you wish to consider (or use) it in your research, please consider to cite us!